As noted in the introduction, Cascading Style Sheets comprise

 embedded, embedded beats external.

-- Inheritance: Attributes are inherited from the enclosing tag.
+- Inheritance: Most attributes are inherited from the enclosing tag.

 For instance, the <body> styles are generally inherited